 Brazil banner -- link to main page

-Caetano Veloso -1989 This is the third page in a semi-comprehensive discography Caetano Veloso, one of Brazil's greatest songwriters and performers.
-This page highlights Veloso's records released from 1990 to the present.
+Caetano Veloso -1989 This is the third page in a discography of Caetano Veloso, one of Brazil's greatest songwriters and performers.
+This page highlights Veloso's records released from 1990-1999.
 Other releases, as well as books and other media resources are listed on separate pages.

 Caetano Veloso "Circulado" (Polygram, 1991)